 - Out of scope.

 - Correct.
-Six other examples where this idea didn’t work is a reasonable counterpoint.
+Six other examples where this idea didn’t work are a reasonable counterpoint.

 - Out of scope.